-Data on catches of the principal species of tunas and bonitos of the genera Thunnus, Katsuwonis, Euthynnus, and Sarda, and of billfishes in the Istiophoridae and Xiphiidae families, are reported in Document SAC-15-01.
-The staff has developed stock assessments-including benchmark assessments for bigeye tuna (SAC-15-02), yellowfin tuna (SAC-15-03) and skipjack tuna (SAC-15-04)-and/or stock status indicators (SSIs) for tropical tunas (SAC-15 INF-F).
-An evaluation of current conservation and management measures (CMMs) is provided in SAC-15-05 while proposed CMMs are provided in SAC-15-06.
-Additionally, harvest strategy work and initial results for the management strategy evaluation (MSE) for bigeye tuna (SAC-15-08) will be presented at the 15th meeting of the SAC and an investigation of fishing strategies related to the individual vessel threshold (SAC-15 INF-K) will be available.
-An investigation on environmental effects on the 2022-2023 tropical tuna catches will be provided (SAC-15 INF-L).
-The staff has also collaborated on the assessments of Pacific bluefin (2022 and 2023) and north Pacific albacore (2023) tunas led by the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC), the assessment of south Pacific albacore tuna led by the Western and Central Pacific Fisheries Commission (WCPFC), and collaborated on the ISC assessments for north Pacific swordfish (2023), western and central North Pacific striped marlin (2023), blue marlin (2021), and shortfin mako (2022-2024).
+Data on catches of the principal species of tunas and bonitos of the genera Thunnus, Katsuwonis, Euthynnus, and Sarda, and of billfishes in the Istiophoridae and Xiphiidae families, are reported in Document SAC-16-01.
+The staff has developed stock assessments-including benchmark assessments for bigeye tuna (SAC-15-02), yellowfin tuna (SAC-16-03, SAC-16 INF-F) and skipjack tuna (SAC-15-04) and/or stock status indicators (SSIs) for tropical tunas (SAC-16-02).
+A risk analysis (SAC-16-04) and spatiotemporal modeling (SAC-16 INF-D) on skipjack tuna and results for the management strategy evaluation (MSE) for bigeye tuna (SAC-16-06) will be presented at the 16th meeting of the SAC.
+The staff has also collaborated on the assessments of Pacific bluefin (2024; SAC-16 INF-Q) and north Pacific albacore (2023)-along with a progress report on north Pacific albacore (SAC-16 INF-R)-tunas led by the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC), the assessment of south Pacific albacore tuna (2024) led by the Western and Central Pacific Fisheries Commission (WCPFC), and collaborated on the ISC assessments for north Pacific swordfish (2023), western and central North Pacific striped marlin (2023), and blue marlin (2021).
 A southern EPO swordfish benchmark assessment is provided in SAC-14-15.